 programs.
 They argue workouts designed for kids with only machines

 restrict the child to pre-determined movement pathways, effectively

 limiting the development of balance and coordination.
 They also

 point out that recommendations postponing high volume and high

 intensity training until full sexual maturity, as some pediatric

 vast majority of high school athletes from weight rooms all over

-the word and essentially compromise the athletes' safety and
+the world and essentially compromise the athletes' safety and

-recommended against despite having much greater rates of injury
+not recommended against despite having much greater rates of